Review Praga Hotel Madrid

 In the immediate vicinity of the hotel there are several small grocery shops, a pharmacy and a Pizza Hut.
 The road that the hotel is on is representative of a typical High Street and has several ‘cheap and cheerful’ knick-knack shops.

-Via Taxi: A taxi from the airport should take about 35 minutes and cost about 24 euros (including airport supplement), depending on traffic volume, and assuming there’s no excess baggage (that all baggage fits inside the boot and interior of the taxi).
+Via Taxi: A taxi from the airport will be about 35 minutes depending on traffic volume.
+The following price includes airport supplement and is valid assuming there is no excess baggage (that all baggage fits inside the boot and interior of the taxi).

 Via Bus: You can take a red EMT public bus from the airport to Avenida America.
 The number bus that takes this route is the 115.
 From there it’s faster to change to the metro.